projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 =======================================================================

-This rule applies to all binary arithmetic, bit-wise, logical, relational, equality and assignment operators, as well as the ternary conditional operator.
+This rule applies to all binary arithmetic, bit-wise, logical, relational, equality, and assignment operators, as well as the ternary conditional operator.

 Compliant example::